TaurVil/VilgalysFogel_Amboseli_admixture/04_hybrid-zone-structure/04.3.Timing_of_Admixture/README.md

-## We used DATES (Narasimhan et al. 2019, https://github.com/priyamoorjani/DATES) to estimate the timing of admixture in high coverage Amboseli baboons.
+## DATES (Narasimhan et al. 2019, https://github.com/priyamoorjani/DATES) to estimate the timing of admixture in high coverage Amboseli baboons.

 Briefly, DATES (Distribution of Ancestry Tracts of Evolutionary Signals) is a method to estimate the time of admixture based on the decay in genetic ancestry between locations.
 It takes as inputs a genotype file (eigenstrat format), population to which each individual belongs, and a configuration file.
 It returns estimates for how many generations prior to the present admixture occurred.
 Dates relies upon high coverage genomes, so we focus on the 9 Amboseli individuals for whom we have >10x sequencing coverage.